 7. Improve Your Relationship with Your Local Community

 Through the COVID-19 pandemic, offering online services for your regular brick and mortar shoppers is a great way to foster your relationship with your community.
 Many of your local shoppers are likely trying to stay home.
 If you can find ways to make this easier for them, they’re likely to continue shopping with you through the pandemic and in the future.
+There are so many benefits of becoming a brick and click retailer.

 Combine your offline and online shopping experiences: